-The control panel pump button operates the internal water pump drawing water from an onboard water tank.
+The EC970 control panel pump button operates the internal water pump drawing water from an on-board tank if fitted, or an external container when no tank is fitted.

 The water tanks (fresh & waste) incorporate a level warning feature to warn the user when the fresh water level drops below 25% or when the waste water level reaches 100%.
-These warnings can be enabled / disabled on the control panel water screen.
+These warnings can be enabled / disabled from the User Settings screen

 If the water pump power is turned on and the fresh water level drops to below 25% a warning beep will be heard and a message will be displayed on the control panel.
-To cancel the warning, press the confirm button.
+To cancel the warning, press the bell icon.
 If the water pump power is turned on and the waste water level rises to full (100%) a warning beep will be heard and a message will be displayed on the control panel.
-To cancel the warning, press the confirm button.
+To cancel the warning, press the bell icon.